-- Besides Vertex Cover, that is a special case of Set Cover, many other problems are related with Set Cover. - An instance of Set Cover can be viewed as an arbitrary bipartite graph, with sets represented by nodes on the left, the universe represented by nodes on the right, and edges representing the inclusion of elements in sets. - The task is to find a minimum cardinality subset of leftnodes which covers all of the right-nodes.
+- Besides Vertex Cover, that is a special case of Set Cover, many other problems are related with Set Cover. - An instance of Set Cover can be viewed as an arbitrary bipartite graph, with sets represented by nodes on the left, the universe represented by nodes on the right, and edges representing the inclusion of elements in sets. - Reading the problem in this way, the task is to find a minimum cardinality subset of left-nodes which covers all of the right-nodes.